B3nedikt/AppLocale/README.md

 // in the resources
 AppLocale.supportedLocales = listOf(Locale.ENGLISH, Locale.French)

+// Optional: Persist changes to the desiredLocale to sharedPreferences AppLocale.appLocaleRepository = SharedPrefsAppLocaleRepository(this)

-// To dynamically update views we need want to intercept view inflation and update
+// To dynamically update views we need to intercept view inflation and update
 // the text of each view.
 The libraries ViewPump and reword do exactly that when setup
 // like this:
 ViewPump.init(ViewPump.builder()